IntersectMBO/ouroboros-network/doc/guide.markdown

 Data flow works as follows:

-1. Start `kes-agent-control` on a regular (but trusted) computer (the "control host").
-It will generate a new KES Sign Key, and write the corresponding KES Verification Key to a local file.
+1. Run `kes-agent-control` on a regular (but trusted) computer (the "control host"), using the `gen-staged-key` command.
+This will make the KES Agent generate a new KES Sign Key, keep it in its staging area, and write the corresponding KES Verification Key to a local file.
 2. Copy the KES Verification Key to an air-gapped key signing host that holds the Cold Verification Key (using a secure removable storage medium - we cannot use a network connection, as that would defeat the air-gapping).
 3. On the air-gapped machine, generate an OpCert.
 4. Copy the OpCert back to the control host.
-5. `kes-agent-control` loads the OpCert, verifies that it matches the KES SignKey it currently holds, and pushes both to the KES Agent
+5. Run `kes-agent-control` to load the OpCert and push it to the KES Agent.
-6. KES Agent verifies the KES Sign Key and OpCert, pushes them to any connected Node, and keeps them in memory.
+6. KES Agent verifies the OpCert against the staged sign key, moves them to the "active" slot, and pushes them to any connected Nodes.
 KES Agent will also independently evolve the KES Key as time passes; this is important, because we won't get full forward security if we keep old evolutions of the key around anywhere, including the Agent.

 This way, sensitive items are handled correctly: